sesgx/package-template/README.md

 If you intend on developing tests for the package, uncomment the `# TESTS-SECTION` section.

 Now, open the `_README.md` (attention to the underscore).
-Update the following informations:
+Update the following information:

 - First heading must be the name of the package.
 - First quote must be the description of the package, same used in the `pyproject.toml` file.